auth0/auth0-java-mvc-common/README.md

     .build();
 ```

-#### Limiting the time to complete the authentication
+#### Limiting the time since last authentication
-The time to sign on measured since the login page is shown and the result parsed by this library can also be a deciding factor to reject the authentication.
+The time to sign on measured since the last successful user authentication can also be a deciding factor to reject the authentication.
 This behavior is by default disabled, and can be changed like this:

 ```java
 String authorizeUrl = authController.buildAuthorizeUrl(request, "https://redirect.uri/here")